 And that was it.
 I was all in, baby.

 But how did that lead to this?
-Making my living in the scrapbook industry?
+Making my living in the craft industry?
 Having a blog that became an integral part of my business?
 How did I go from making that first page to being here?

 That story coming tomorrow.